jfrog/terraform-provider-artifactory/docs/resources/artifactory_remote_generic_repository.md

 Arguments have a one to one mapping with the [JFrog API](https://www.jfrog.com/confluence/display/RTF/Repository+Configuration+JSON).
 The following arguments are supported:

+All generic repo arguments are supported, in addition to:
 * `key` - (Required) The repository identifier.
 Must be unique system-wide
 * `description` - (Optional)
 * `notes` - (Optional)